 “I hear light music in the background.
 It is faint as it is coming from down the hall.
 It sounds like some sort of jazz piece, all though I cannot make it out.
 It is not unpleasant, all though I cannot hear it very well.
 I did not notice it at first until I focused”.

 As you practice, try to note sounds that are difficult to hear.
 You want to put effort into this, to get your mind focused on something else.
-Try to note the cause of the sound, and what you think about it.
+Try to record the cause of the sound, and what you think about it.
 If you do not like the sound, or it is unpleasant, note this in your mind.
-The further down this list you go, the more concentration you will need, as these senses are not as strong as sight or feeling.
+The further down this list you go, the more concentration you will need, as these senses are not as sharp as sight or feeling.

 2 Things You Smell